 Brian Brock is Lecturer in Moral and Practical Theology at The University of Aberdeen, Scotland.
 He earned the BS from Colorado Christian University, MA from Loma Linda University, the Dip Theol (Oxford), and completed the MA and PhD at King's College, London.
 He has been Visiting Scholar at Friedrich Alexander Universität, Erlangen-Nürnberg and Duke Divinity School.
 He is son, grandchild, and husband of various Californians as well as an occasional resident.
 A theological ethicist by training, having published in journals such as Studies in Christian Ethics and Ethics and Medicine, Brock has a keen interest in theologically-oriented cultural criticism and in constructive Christian ethics.
 Like many academics, he has long found the unique material and social culture of the various regions of California a rich subject for theological reflection and analysis, especially as a lense through which developments in the American experiment as a whole are visible in nascent form.
 He has done his most sustained theological interactions with contemporary late-modern culture in his recent book Christian Ethics in a Technological Age (Eerdmans, 2010), as well as in Theology, Disability and the New Genetics: Why Science Needs the Church, edited with John Swinton (T&T Clark, 2007).
 He is also the author of Singing the Ethos of God: On the Place of Christian Ethics in Scripture (2007) and Disability in the Christian Tradition: A Reader, both published by Eerdmans.

 Richard Flory is the Director of Research in USC's Center for Religion and Civic Culture and Associate Research Professor of Sociology at the University of Southern California.
 He holds the PhD in sociology from the University of Chicago, and his primary research and teaching interests are in the intersection of religion, culture and urban life.
-With Brad Christerson and Korie L. Edwards, he is the author of Growing up in America: The Power of Race in the Lives of Teens (Stanford University Press, 2010), and with Donald E. Miller he is the author of Finding Faith: The Spiritual Quest of the Post-Boomer Generation (Rutgers University Press, 2008) and editor of GenX Religion (Routledge 2000).
+With Brad Christerson and Korie L. Edwards, he is the author of Growing up in America: The Power of Race in the Lives of Teens (Stanford University Press, 2010), and with Donald E. Miller he is the author of Finding Faith: The Spiritual Quest of the Post-Boomer Generation (Rutgers University Press, 2008) and editor of GenX Religion (Routledge 2000) and Spirit and Power: The Growth and Global Impact of Pentecostalism (OUP, 2013).
 His current research is focused on several projects that investigate the role of religion and religious institutions in the civic life of Los Angeles.
 These include an investigation of the role of faith-based organizing in Los Angeles since the 1992 riots, an ethnographic study of the “Dream Center,” a large-scale Pentecostal ministry in Los Angeles that includes one church and dozens of social outreach programs in the city, and a project investigating the current landscape of Pentecostalism in Los Angeles.
 His research has been supported by grants from the University of Southern California, the Louisville Institute, the Pew Charitable Trusts, the Lilly Endowment, the Haynes Foundation, and the John Templeton Foundation, and he contributes regularly to the CRCC blog, "The Wire."